benjaminy/TenaciousCalf/README.md

 performing a single update in transient mode before converting back is almost identical (in performance) to just doing a persistent update.

+(If the refcount of the structure is 1, the update can just take ownership.)

 #### I smell monads.

 Transient mode is unsafe in the sense that you are not "allowed" to use